thiscitybyte/auto-annotated-portfolio/content/pages/index.md

       I’m a developer, digital artist, consultant, and an array of other distinguished titles and roles within the tech and creative landscape.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Here’s my story—I’m putting it all out there to show you what I’ve been up to these past few years.
+Take a look, see what I’ve accomplished, and if you like what you see, keep scrolling for all the details and creds.
     styles:
       self:
         height: auto